Coinbase falls after US SEC threatens to sue over some crypto products

-March 23 (Reuters) - Shares of Coinbase Global Inc COIN.O fell 13% in premarket trading on Thursday after the U.S. Securities and Exchange Commission issued a notice declaring its intent to recommend an enforcement action against the crypto exchange's products.
+March 23 (Reuters) - Shares of Coinbase Global Inc COIN.Ofell 15% in afternoon trading on Thursday after the U.S. Securities and Exchange Commission threatened to sue the crypto exchange over certain products.

 Global regulators are keeping a close watch on the crypto world after a string of high-profile collapses wiped out more than a trillion dollars from the digital assets industry's market capitalization last year.

-In the aftermath of the turmoil, the SEC has raised scrutiny over certain crypto services and how the companies hold customers deposits.
+"This news illustrates the regulatory headwinds and uncertainty facing the crypto industry in the U.S. under the current administration," said analysts at BofA Global Research.

-Brokerage KBW analysts said in a note they had expected the SEC to serve Coinbase with a Wells notice and that the move will likely create an overhang on the crypto exchange's stock.
+Brokerage KBW's analysts said in a note that the SEC serving Coinbase with a Wells notice was expected, and that the move will likely create an overhang on the crypto exchange's stock.

+The company's shares were battered last year in a sector-wide rout, losing about 86% of their value.

-The enforcement action is likely to be tied to aspects of Coinbase's spot market as well as its staking service Earn, Prime and Wallet products, the company said.
+The potential enforcement action by the SEC is likely to be tied to aspects of Coinbase's spot market as well as its staking service Earn, Prime and Wallet products, the company said.

 Staking is a process in which cryptocurrency holders volunteer to take part in validating transactions on the blockchain.
 These products often offer customers eye-popping yields.